W-GZ/multi-cognition-nav/README.md

-# Cognitive Visuomotor Navigation for Embodied Agents with Both Spatial Memory and Semantic Inference
+# Visuomotor Navigation for Embodied Robots With Spatial Memory and Semantic Reasoning Cognition
 [IRMV Lab](https://irmv.sjtu.edu.cn/)

-Official Github repository for "Cognitive Visuomotor Navigation for Embodied Agents with Both Spatial Memory and Semantic Inference".
+Official Github repository for "Visuomotor Navigation for Embodied Robots With Spatial Memory and Semantic Reasoning Cognition".

 The source code will be uploaded soon.